Aniket-Kajal/Aniket-Kajal/README.md

 ## About

-Hello, I am a final year B.tech (CSE) student, learning full stack web development and creating projects, mainly using frontend like JavaScript, Bootstrap, HTML & CSS for now.
+Hello, I am a final year B.tech (CSE) student, learning full stack Web development and creating projects, mainly using frontend like JavaScript, Bootstrap, HTML & CSS for now.
 	 I am completely passionate about frontend development, problem solving and sometimes trying new languages.

 -------------------